Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Simulation study

 \section{Simulation study}

-To assess the performances of the algorithm described in Section~\ref{subsec:method}, we conduct a simulation study in three parts.
+To assess the performances of the algorithms described in Section~\ref{subsec:method}, we conduct a simulation study in three parts.
 As we go on, the task gets more difficult.
 In all cases, the laws of the synthetic observations are mixtures of Gaussian laws.
+Overall 12 simulation scenarios are considered.

+We think that the first two simulation schemes produce unrealistic data and, on the contrary, that the third simulation scheme produces somewhat realistic data.
+The diversity of the synthetic mRNA and miRNA profiles obtained by using Lloyd's $k$-means algorithm in order to summarize the variety of real profiles, see Section~\ref{subsec:k:means}, encouraged us to rely on mixtures in order to simulate data.
+We chose mixtures of Gaussian laws because of their ubiquity and versatility.

 In Section~\ref{subsec:simul:A}, the weights of the mixtures and parameters of the Gaussian laws are chosen by us.
 Moreover, the two mixtures (to simulate $X$ and $Y$) share the same weights and induce a perfect mirroring relationship (details below), thus making the co-clustering task less difficult.
 In Section~\ref{subsec:simul:B}, the weights of the mixtures and parameters of the Gaussian laws are randomly generated.
 Moreover, the two mixtures do not share the same weights and do not induce a perfect mirroring relationship anymore, so that the co-clustering task is much more difficult.
 Finally, in Section~\ref{subsec:simul:C}, we use plus or minus real, randomly chosen miRNA profiles \textit{and} $\textbf{0}_{d}$ as means of the Gaussian laws to simulate $X$ and $Y$, in such a way that there is no perfect mirroring relationship.
 We think that the corresponding co-clustering task is the most difficult of the three.

 Section~\ref{subsec:Laclau} briefly introduces two competing algorithms to identify matchings~\cite{Laclau17}.
 Section~\ref{subsec:competition} lists all the algorithms that compete in the simulation study and Section~\ref{subsec:criteria} presents the measure of discrepancy between two co-clusterings and the matching criteria that we rely on to assess how well the algorithms perform.
 Sections~\ref{subsec:simul:A}, \ref{subsec:simul:B} and \ref{subsec:simul:C} present in turn the data-generating mechanisms and report the results in terms of co-clustering and matching performances.